 As soon as you step out of that room, you get immediately absorbed by the huge installation that is probably the most iconic of the whole exhibition: Ragnar Kjartansson’s (1976) looping performance, Bonjour (2015), is a five minutes scene where a man and a woman briefly meet outside their doorsteps.
 The installation, that includes two perfectly reproduced Parisian houses from the 50s where the protagonists live, fills the entire space and frames the area where the whole scene takes place.
 This continuous repetition of the same movements, the same pronounced words, create expectation even in those viewers who have already seen the scene.

 Two videos occupy the rest of the space in the Ciminiere: the first is a looping video by Cally Spooner (1983) titled DRAG DRAG SOLO (2016).
-The short video displays a choreography the artist conceived for a performance based on the free reinterpretation of movements taken from sport, romantic movies and team building exercises.
-The video is proposed in the exhibition as a way of exploring the upheaval of time in the contemporary era: it exists not only as documentation, but also as the display of a performance that, in its continuous repetition, destabilizes the predefined order of time.
+The short video displays a choreography the artist conceived for a performance based on the free reinterpretation of movements taken from sport, romantic movies and team-building exercises.
+The video is proposed in the exhibition as a way of exploring the upheaval of time in the contemporary era: it exists not only as documentation but also as the display of a performance that, in its continuous repetition, destabilizes the predefined order of time.
 The second video, by Apichatpong Weerasethakul (1970), is titled A Letter to Uncle Boonme (2009).
-In opposition with the other works, the artist chose to explore the concept of reincarnation through the story of Boonme, an imaginary man from the north-west of Thailand who has the capacity of remembering and telling stories about his previous lives.
+In opposition to the other works, the artist chose to explore the concept of reincarnation through the story of Boonme, an imaginary man from the north-west of Thailand who has the capacity of remembering and telling stories about his previous lives.

 The path of the exhibition continues with the two last installations: Luca Francesconi (1979) interprets the theme of time through the lens of agriculture and rural life.
 His practice highlights how, because of agriculture, man has had for the first time the chance and necessity to take time into consideration.
-A group of sculptures made of iron, including fruit and vegetables, are exhibited, together with a group of fishes which are all presenting different and specific moments of its biological transformation.
+A group of sculptures made of iron, including fruit and vegetables, are exhibited, together with a group of fishes that are all presenting different and specific moments of its biological transformation.

-The last work – my personal favourite, of course always save the best for last – is a three-channel video by that amazing video artist called Ed Atkins (1982).
+The last work – my personal favorite, of course always save the best for last – is a three-channel video by that amazing video artist called Ed Atkins (1982).
 I had been struck by his works exhibited at the past Venice Biennale and you cannot imagine my level of happiness when I found out he was going to have a work shown in Bologna.
-The video, Safe Conduct (2016), meets every typical characteristic of Atkins’ videos: the avatar of the artist finds itself in a deserted airport check in area, where his organs, together with other random objects connected to death and violence, are inspected on the conveyor belt.
+The video, Safe Conduct (2016), meets every typical characteristic of Atkins’ videos: the avatar of the artist finds itself in a deserted airport check-in area, where his organs, together with other random objects connected to death and violence, are inspected on the conveyor belt.
 The increasingly loud music accentuates the drama of the moment, culminating in a strong sense of anguish and distress.

-Personally, the works exhibited are perfectly coherent with the theme explored – maybe even too perfectly, to the point that everything is possibly too immediate.
+Personally, the works exhibited are perfectly coherent with the theme explored – maybe even too perfect, to the point that everything is possibly too immediate.
 Despite the fact that Kjartansson’s work surely gains more attention from the visitors because of the sense of surprise it provokes, the whole exhibition is not to be missed………. also because it is one of the few occasions to see a video by Ed Atkins!